Table of Contents

 • Despite offering diversification, mutual funds still carry market risk and potential principal loss.

-If you've heard of mutual funds but aren't exactly sure what they are or how they work, rest assured that you're not alone.
-These investment options can help diversify portfolios, but they come with their own set of advantages and potential drawbacks.
+If you've heard of mutual funds but are not exactly sure what they are or how they work, you are not alone.
+These investment options can help diversify portfolios, but they come with their own advantages and potential drawbacks.

-Gaining a basic understanding of mutual funds can help you identify whether they may help serve your financial goals.
-Here's an introduction to some of what you need to know about these investments as well as an overview of the common pros and cons of mutual funds.
+Gaining a basic understanding of mutual funds can help you decide whether they may support your goals.
+Here is an introduction to what you need to know about these investments, along with an overview of common pros and cons.

 What Are Mutual Funds?

-Mutual funds are pooled investments that may invest in dozens or hundreds of securities, such as stocks or bonds, that are packaged together into one security.
-Mutual funds may be actively managed, where a fund manager or management team selects the securities in the fund portfolio.
-Alternatively, they may be passively managed, which means they merely track the performance of a benchmark index, such as the S&P 500.
+Mutual funds are pooled investments that may include dozens or hundreds of securities, such as stocks or bonds, packaged into one investment.
+Mutual funds may be actively managed, where a fund manager or management team selects the securities in the portfolio.
+They may also be passively managed, which means they track the performance of a benchmark index.

-Many different types of mutual funds exist.
-They are typically categorized by their individual objectives (such as growth or income), by market capitalization (such as large-cap, mid-cap or small-cap stocks) or by sector (such as technology and health).
-Mutual funds may also invest in bonds, which are typically categorized by maturity (such as short-term, intermediate-term and long-term) and by the issuer (such as a corporation, municipality or government).
+There are many types of mutual funds.
+They are usually grouped by their objectives, such as growth or income, by market capitalization, such as large-cap, mid-cap, or small-cap stocks, or by sector, such as technology or healthcare.
+Mutual funds may also invest in bonds, which are often grouped by maturity, such as short-term, intermediate-term, and long-term, and by issuer, such as corporations, municipalities, or the government.

-You can buy into mutual funds similar to the way you can buy shares of a singular stock.
-The main difference is that mutual funds comprise many different stocks and bonds.
+You can buy mutual funds in a way that is similar to buying shares of a single stock.
+The key difference is that mutual funds include a mix of stocks and bonds within one investment.

 What Are the Pros & Cons of Mutual Funds?